Commonly Asked C++ Interview Questions | Set 1

 1) Code in every constructor.
 This code sets vptr of the object being created.
 This code sets vptr to point to vtable of the class.

 2) Code with polymorphic function call (e.g. bp->show() in above code).
-Wherever a polymorphic call is made, compiler inserts code to first look for vptr using base class pointer or reference (In the above example, since pointed or referred object is of derived type, vptr of derived class is accessed).
+Wherever a polymorphic call is made, the compiler inserts code to first look for vptr using a base class pointer or reference (In the above example, since the pointed or referred object is of the derived type, vptr of a derived class is accessed).
 Once vptr is fetched, vtable of derived class can be accessed.
-Using vtable, address of derived derived class function show() is accessed and called.
+Using vtable, the address of the derived class function show() is accessed and called.